-The environmental studies program offered at the University of the Ozarks is a unique degree program that focuses on the study of both the natural process of the physical environment as well as the social and political contexts that effect and are affected by the environment.
-This program combines courses from the natural sciences (biology, ecology, botany) with courses from the social sciences (sociology, geography, political science, ethics) to form a truly interdisciplinary program.
+The environmental studies program offered at the University of the Ozarks is a unique degree program that focuses on the study of both the natural process of the environment as well as the social and political contexts that effect and are affected by the environment.
+This program combines courses from the natural sciences with courses from the social sciences and literature to form a truly interdisciplinary program.
 Students will have the opportunity to work with faculty from diverse disciplinary backgrounds, enabling them to gain a wide perspective on human/environment interaction.